How to Protect Yourself from Giving Off Tells

 Now, if you are going to try and be perfectly steady with how you are behaving, you are going to also need to pay attention to even the smallest of details.
 Things like how fast you chew gum, whether you take a sip of your drink, smiling at a joke at the table, these are all pieces of information that can be used against you.
 If you think that staying consistent is your best chance at making yourself as unreadable as possible, you need to be sure that you have every base covered, as one slip up could negate everything else you worked on.

 Varied actions are the easiest way to keep your opponents thinking and off guard.
-For example, when you are dealt your pocket cards pre-flop, you will check them and then either let them sit, put a card protector on them, or maybe hold or cover them.
+For example, when you are dealt your pocket cards pre-flop, you'll check them and then either let them sit, put a card protector on them, or maybe hold or cover them.
 In many cases, a player who is holding their cards is leaning towards a fold.
 Likewise, a player who sets his cards down or puts a card protector over them is probably looking to see a flop.
 If you start to hold your cards as if you were going to fold, but then make some calls or raises, you are going to eliminate the tell that exists within this particular action.

 One of my personal favorite ways to confuse players with your tells is through shuffling chips.
 If you shuffle chips at totally inordinate times, you are going to lose your opponent.
-They will be trying to read into what your shuffles mean, but if they contradict themselves, this type of insight will be rendered useless.
+They'll be trying to read into what your shuffles mean, but if they contradict themselves, this type of insight will be rendered useless.

 Look at it this way: if you can shuffle your chips so randomly that even you don't know what it means, you are probably doing a good job.
 This is truly the key with preserving all tells at the table.
 Any experienced player is likely to have noticed that they had some sort of tell, but the key is to correct it.
 Many players won't even be able to pick up on tells even if they are incredibly obvious, but you don't want to take a chance that someone will.
 Find what tells you have and then act in a way that this old tell now can mean anything under the sun.

 An example of an action at the table that gives away tons of information is the way that chips are bet.
 A clean stack, a counted out stack, tossed mess of chips, these are all different ways that you can place your chips into the pot.
 While acting very consistently can be a challenge, you should try and place bets in the same way each and every time.
-There is always going to be an instinctual, comfortable way in which you go to grab your chips for a bet.
+There's always going to be an instinctual, comfortable way in which you go to grab your chips for a bet.
 If you steer clear of this particular instinct, you are going to be much better off in the long run.
 When someone is trying to piece together a read, they think about what they would do.
 Use this strategy to counter your opponents plan.